 They are not supposed to pay such taxes on cellular services but every time they top up Rs.
 100, about Rs.
 25 or 30 are deducted out of them that go straight to the government in the shape of various taxes.

 What market share are you likely to get in the next 5 years?

-Number of subscribers then becomes less important as a metric.
+At such a state, the number of subscribers then becomes less important as a metric.
 We have around 29% market share for subscribers and we will be growing that considerably over the years to come.

 Do you believe that mergers and acquisitions will help the industry?

 Pakistan is a fragmented market and there are 5 operators having market share ranging from 10 to 30%.
-There have been talks about mergers for last 7 years but it hasn’t happened.
+There have been talks about mergers for the last 7 years but it hasn’t happened.

-Whether there is a consolidation or not one of the operators will either drop out due to financial in-viability or there would be a merger.
+Whether there is a consolidation or not, one of the operators will either drop out due to financial in-viability or there would be a merger.